NullCascade/openmw-mod-manager/readme.markdown

+THIS PROJECT IS NOT MAINTAINED.
+Use Mod Organizer 2 and the OpenMW export plugin for it instead.

 # OpenMW Mod Manager

 This project aims to provide a GUI-driven tool for managing and detecting conflicts with mods for the open source re-implementation of *The Elder Scrolls III: Morrowind*, [OpenMW](https://openmw.org).